Colt Brennan

-Colton James Brennan (August 16, 1983 – May 11, 2021) was an American football quarterback.
-He played college football for the Hawaii Rainbow Warriors, where he was a two-time, third-team All-American before being selected by the Washington Redskins of the National Football League (NFL) in the sixth round of the 2008 NFL Draft.
+Colton James Brennan (August 16, 1983 – May 11, 2021) was an American professional football quarterback.
+He played college football for the Colorado Buffaloes, the Saddleback Bobcats, and most notably with the Hawaii Rainbow Warriors, where he was a two-time third-team All-American before being selected by the Washington Redskins of the National Football League (NFL) in the sixth round of the 2008 NFL draft.

-With Hawaii in 2006, Brennan threw the second-most passing touchdowns in one season in NCAA Division I history with 58.
-He holds several other NCAA Division I FBS records.

-Early years
+Early life

 Brennan attended Mater Dei High School in California.
 He helped Mater Dei advance to the league championship in basketball as a senior.
 While at Mater Dei, he was the backup quarterback to Matt Leinart until Leinart graduated.
 After graduating from Mater Dei, Brennan attended Worcester Academy in Massachusetts for a postgraduate year, where his primary receiver was David Ball, who later would break Jerry Rice's college record for touchdown receptions in Division I-AA.

 College career

-University of Colorado
+Colorado

-Brennan originally attended the University of Colorado in 2002 as a walk-on.
+Brennan originally attended the University of Colorado at Boulder (Colorado) in 2002 as a walk-on.
 He spent the year as a redshirt.

-On January 28, 2004, Brennan entered the dorm room of a female CU student, uninvited, and, according to the victim, "exposed himself and fondled her," a charge which Brennan denied.
+On January 28, 2004, Brennan entered the dorm room of a female student, uninvited, and, according to the victim, "exposed himself and fondled her," a charge which Brennan denied.
 Brennan, who was intoxicated at the time of the incident, was arrested and eventually convicted of charges of felony burglary and trespassing (serving one week in jail along with probation until he graduated from college), but a guilty verdict for unlawful sexual contact was vacated by the court for lack of evidence.
 Brennan was court ordered to take a polygraph test about the incident and passed.
 He later showed those results to Saddleback College President Richard McCullough.
-After the incident, which occurred during a period of time when CU was experiencing accusations of sex crimes and wild recruiting parties involving several athletes, he was kicked off the team.
+After the incident, which occurred during a period of time when Colorado was experiencing accusations of sex crimes and wild recruiting parties involving several athletes, he was cut from the team for the incident.

-Saddleback College
+Saddleback

 Brennan then transferred to Saddleback College in California in 2004 and helped lead the school to a conference championship.
-He was named honorable mention JUCO All-America, state offensive player of the year by the JuCal Transfer, and first-team all-conference for his performance in that season.
+He was named honorable mention JUCO All-American, state offensive player of the year by the JuCal Transfer, and first-team all-conference for his performance in that season.
 He repaired his image well enough for the University of Hawaii head coach June Jones to offer him a walk-on opportunity.
 Looking to put some distance between himself and his past problems and interested in Jones' quarterback knowledge, Brennan accepted the offer and turned down an offer from San Jose State.